superstrong/who-is-out/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :)

-Currently, `ooo.gs` is a concatenation of separate scripts generated by executing the following terminal command locally from the root of project folder:
-- `cat scripts/*.gs >> tmp; mv tmp ooo.gs`

 ## History